Umair-Rinde/FEMS/README.md

 - **JavaScript (JS)**: A popular programming language for building interactive web applications.
 - **TypeScript (TS)**: A superset of JavaScript that adds static typing and other advanced features to the language.
 - **React**: A JavaScript library for building user interfaces.
-- **MongoDB**: A NoSQL database used for storing farmer and farming-related data.
+- **Sequelize ORM**: A promise-based Node.js ORM for PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server.
+- **PostgreSQL**: An open-source relational database management system.

 ## Getting Started